GeoSmartCity-CIP/vmm-gsc-tracing-services/README.md

 After tracing we fetchAll entities by a collections of Integers (the ids).

 **RioollinkGraphBuilder**
-RioollinkGraphBuilder is similar to IdGraphBuilder but it contains the entity instead of the id.
+RioollinkGraphBuilder is similar to IdGraphBuilder but it contains the entity instead of the id.<br />
-If you use RioollinkGraphBuilder the initial query will be slower but that will be the only one.
+If you use RioollinkGraphBuilder the initial query will be slower but that will be the only one.<br />
 If the data is static you can opt to enable caching.

-If scaling becomes an issue it's advised to initialize the tracing graph at the start of the application.
+If scaling becomes an issue it's advised to initialize the tracing graph at the start of the application.<br />
 This will make the graph static.

 ## Licence